bingyujin/bdd2octane/README.md

  2. Run as a Maven plugin

     This tool is published in the Maven repository as a plugin.
-You can invode the plugin by using a fully qualified plugin ID or a short version.
+You can invoke the plugin by using a fully qualified plugin ID or a short version.
 Unlike the previous way, the CI admin doesn't need to manually deploy the tool.

     > **mvn bdd2octane:run -DreportFiles=<path_or_pattern> -DfeatureFiles=<path_or_pattern> -Dframework=\<framework> -DresultFile=<path_to_result_file>**